devpi/devpi/doc/quickstart-server.rst

 install the ``devpi-client`` package::

     $ pip install -U --pre -q devpi-client

-    ?25l?25hYou can install this client software on different hosts if you `configured nginx`_.
+You can install this client software on different hosts if you `configured nginx`_.

 .. _auth: